Development Guide

 Automated Quality Assurance

-Pre-commit hooks automatically run Black, isort, and flake8 on every commit to maintain code quality.
+Pre-commit hooks automatically run Ruff on every commit to maintain code quality.
 The hooks will:

 Linting Configuration